Grossdom (Gross Domination)

 Overview

-Grossdom, a blend of "gross" and "domination", is an informal online-community umbrella term for dominance-and-submission play themed around bodily substances and functions that mainstream culture treats as repellent: sweat and body odour, feet, saliva, flatulence, and in some scenes faeces.
-It is typically framed within a female-domination (femdom) dynamic, where the perceived "grossness" is precisely what carries the eroticised power.
-Grossdom is not a single fetish and not a clinical entity; it is a loose label that bundles several already-named interests (olfactophilia, foot-focused interest, spit play, eproctophilia (flatulence), and coprophilia) under one degradation frame.
-It is a packaging convention more than a distinct condition, and this article documents the slang, the older paraphilias beneath it, and the genuine hygiene and psychological cautions that apply.
+Grossdom, a blend of "gross" and "domination", is an informal online-community umbrella term for dominance-and-submission play built around bodily substances and functions that mainstream culture treats as repellent: sweat and body odour, feet, saliva, flatulence, and in some scenes faeces.
+It is usually framed inside a female-domination (femdom) dynamic, where the perceived grossness is precisely what carries the eroticised power.
+Grossdom is not a single fetish and not a clinical entity.
+It is a packaging convention: a slang label that bundles several already-named interests under one degradation frame.
+This article covers where the word came from, the much older paraphilias sitting underneath it, what the disgust research actually shows, and the hygiene and psychological cautions that apply.

 History & origins